tnedr/note_interpreter/docs/system_overview.md

 - **Interpreted Text**: The fully rewritten version of the raw entity, enriched with full context and clarity.
 - **User Context**: Background information maintained across sessions to help interpret shorthand or ambiguous notes more accurately.
 - **Clarification Q&A**: Dialog exchanges between AI and user to resolve ambiguities before interpretation.
-- **Metadata**: Structured tags (like type, intent, and state) that classify the interpreted text for downstream use.
+- **Metadata**: Structured tags (like type and intent) that classify the interpreted text for downstream use.

 ## 1. Goal

-To create a system that processes structured notes (from Excel, Markdown, or similar), each note representing a single "raw entity."
+To create a system that processes structured notes, each note representing a single "raw entity."
 The system uses a large language model (LLM) to interpret, enrich, and clarify each entity — making it fully understandable, unambiguous, and actionable.

 ## 2. 🔁 Processing Pipeline